-Canada and Manitoba are investing a total of \$176 million through the Growing Forward 2 partnership, supporting innovative strategies to boost competitiveness in our agricultural sector, including more value-added processing and the establishment of a globally recognized grain innovation hub.
+Canada and Manitoba are investing a total of \$176 million to the growth forward two partnership, supporting innovative strategies to boost competitiveness in our agricultural sector, including more value-added processing and the establishment of a globally recognized grain innovation hub.

 Manitoba producers have experienced unprecedented wet weather and poor growing conditions.
-Canada and Manitoba are providing Agri-Recovery to support affected producers.
+Canada and Manitoba are providing AgriRecovery to support affected producers.
 In addition, our government will establish a new working group with industry to ensure risk management tools are responsive to changing climate.

-New measures will support rural development by promoting Manitoba farms and food, and will help food producers and processors to start and grow their businesses.
+New measures will support rural development by promoting Manitoba farms and food and will help food producers and processors to start and grow their businesses.